 Each student is responsible for the material presented in class, therefore regular attendance is expected.
 In order to keep up with all lessons and the general pace of the class it is essential that you arriving promptly and remain for the scheduled class period.
 Leaving class early without permission will result in an absence marked for that class period.
 Three tardies will equal one unexcused absence.
-Consistent lateness and absences may result in a lower grade for the semester.
-If you are absent for medical reasons, please provide a note from your doctor or nurse.
+Consistent lateness and absences will result in a lower grade for the semester.
 If there is a severe family problem, a long-term personal illness, or something else that may interfere with the course, please discuss this with me as early as possible so that we can develop a strategy.

-If a student missed more than six classes, they will automatically fail the course.
+If a student misses six or more classes, they will receive 0% for Class Participation.